Image

 Share

 Students from the Santa Fe Indian School designed their schoolyard as a place for recreation and to celebrate Indigenous foodways.
-This grant will weave student designs into the broader campus while mitigating the risk of floods, improving outdoor education spaces, integrating edible landscaping and agriculture into the landscaping and nature-based flood mitigation efforts, improving the flow of traffic and pedestrians, promoting positive public health outcomes by reducing exposure to indoor and outdoor pollutants, and providing workforce development.
+This grant will weave student designs into the broader campus while mitigating the risk of floods, improving outdoor education spaces, integrating edible landscaping and agriculture into the landscaping and nature-based flood mitigation efforts, improving the flow of traffic and pedestrians, promoting positive public health outcomes, and providing workforce development.

 Contact